 Dietary supplements refer to products taken by mouth that are intended to supplement the diet and that contain one or more dietary ingredients.
-Dietary ingredients include vitamins, minerals, herbs or other botanicals, amino acids, or any other substances found in the human diet such as enzymes.
-Dietary supplements must be labeled as such, but do not need to be approved by the FDA.
-Dietary supplements come in many forms including tablets, capsules, powders, energy bars, and liquids.
+Dietary ingredients include vitamins, minerals, herbs or other botanicals, amino acids, and other human diet substances, such as enzymes.
+Dietary supplements must be labeled as such but do not need to be approved by the FDA.
+Dietary supplements come in many forms, including tablets, capsules, powders, energy bars, and liquids.

 Best Way to Package Tablets, Capsules, and Softgels

-Tablets, capsules and soft gels are typically packaged in glass or plastic bottles.
+Tablets, capsules, and soft gels are typically packaged in glass or plastic bottles.
 The bottles are filled, labeled, sealed, and capped.
 Labels are normally applied after the bottles are filled and capped.
 Desiccants are sometimes added to the bottles to absorb moisture.
 Bottles can be sealed with either pressure seals or induction seals.
 Pressure seals contain an adhesive that bonds with the rim of the bottle.
-Induction seals are bonded to the rim of the bottle when the bottle is passed through an induction tunnel.
+Induction seals are bonded to the bottle’s rim when passed through an induction tunnel.

 Best Way to Package Powders

 Dietary supplement powders are commonly packaged in pouches, packets, or stick packs.
 This style of dry packaging is produced on a vertical form, fill and seal machine (VFFS) or horizontal form, fill and seal machine (HFFS).

 The pouches or packets are formed from roll stock film, filled with the tablets, sealed, and then cut into individual pouches.
 The roll stock is printed before the packaging process begins.
 The film is a laminated film with 2 or more layers, including an inside layer that can be sealed with heat.
 Powdered dietary supplements can also be filled into rigid containers of either glass, composite, or plastic.